vasanthk/react-es6-webpack-boilerplate/README.md

-# React-ES6-Webpack-Boilerplate
+# React ES6 Webpack Boilerplate
-Boilerplate for kicking start a React Project with ES6 (Babel) using Webpack
+Boilerplate for kick starting a React Project with ES6 (Babel) and Hot reloader using Webpack.